Building an Arduino Compost Monitoring System (SDG 12: Responsible Consumption and Production)

 1. measure internal compost conditions

-2. identify whether the system is too dry, too wet, or thermally inactive
+2. identify whether the system is too dry, too wet, thermally inactive, or overheating

-3. adjust management practices such as turning, watering, or material balance
+3. adjust management practices such as turning, watering, adding browns, adding greens, or changing pile structure

 4. observe how the system responds over time